Rennylex/multirobot_system_assign/ps2/report.md

         return avg_yaw
 ```

-Since the orientation info stored in the `odom` topic is expressed in quaternio [x,y,z,w], we have to convert it to Euler
+Since the orientation info stored in the `odom` topic is expressed in quaternion [x,y,z,w], we have to convert it to Euler
 Angle to get the yaw angle.
 This can be done by calling `tf.transformations.euler_from_quaternion()`.